yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 Clients that still hold old pinning tickets will remain vulnerable to MITM attacks, but those that connect to the correct server will immediately receive new tickets protected with the newly generated pinning protection key.

+The same procedure applies if the pinning protection key is compromised directly, e.g. if a backup copy is inadvertently made public.

 ## Disaster Recovery